Supercake95/nuScense/README.md

 # nuScense
   modified plt.

-  download nuscenes and place it to:
+  download nuscenes.py and place it to:

   /home/usrname/anaconda3/envs/yourenvname/lib/python3.6/site-packages/nuscenes

-so you can plot Radar Pointcloud to the image where is able to draw colors according to dimensions:
+  i.e. you should overwrite the default nuscenes.py or you can make a copy. so you can plot Radar Pointcloud to the image where is able to draw colors according to dimensions:

     from nuscenes.nuscenes import NuScenes